burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - No sound
 - Game Frame being misplaced (Manually Fixable through ingame settings)
 - Crash as Knight Peppino when slamming into a wall
-- And many more I did not encounter during my short time play testing
+- And many more I did not encounter during my short time play testing which only went up to PizzaScape

+- Although saves work correctly

 Also fixes are not going to happen by me if at all